The Pentacon Six System

 The Exakta 66 TTL prism is large, expensive and clever.
 Inside its smart grey exterior hides an unmodified (as far as I can tell) Pentacon Six prism.
 But here the similarities end.
 A series of gold-plated contacts on the base of the prism locate with matching contacts on the top plate of the Exakta 66 body, to provide full transfer of shutter speeds to the electronic metering system.

 The front of the prism projects forwards of the front of the camera, and another series of contacts (this time in black) mate with a rotating cam on the Joseph Schneider lenses made for this camera, transferring the value of the aperture selected to the metering prism.
-In addition, a pin on the Schneider lenses with a maximum aperture other than f/2.8 also tells the meter the maximum aperture of the lens.
+In addition, a pin on those Schneider lenses with a maximum aperture other than f/2.8 also tells the meter the maximum aperture of the lens.

 The result?
 Open aperture metering fully coupled to the shutter speed and aperture chosen.